JOIN THE 2025 KITCHEN GARDEN KICKOFF - REGISTER FOR FREE HERE

 It can be hard to find seeds that are really "certified organic," but it's worth the effort.
 Seeds from plants that were heavily sprayed with insecticides and fertilizers during their growing cycle end up being negatively effected.

-Some of my favorite companies for organic seeds include Baker Creek, Botanical Interests, Johnny's Selected Seeds, High Mowing Seeds, and Southern Exposure Seed Exchange
+Some of my favorite companies for organic seeds include Baker Creek, Botanical Interests, Johnny's Selected Seeds, High Mowing Seeds, and Southern Exposure Seed Exchange.
+We also have a new line of Gardenary seeds sourced by True Leaf Market.

 Hope This Helps You Enjoy Seeds for Your Garden for Seasons to Come